 One Swiss diver watch guaranteed to cause a stir among anyone who knows anything about watches is the Rolex Submariner.
 There’s just no other scuba dive watch out there that has the same instantaneous name recognition.
 It helps, of course, that it was also the original James Bond watch.

 Within the Rolex Submariner collection, however, there’s one model in particular that has a devoted following of fans: the Rolex Submariner 16800.
 Known as the transitional Submariner, this specific edition offered watch-wearers totally new features while also retaining aspects of the original.

-For example, it was the first Submariner to be created with sapphire crystal, rather than acrylic, and the first to have a depth rating of up to 300 metres, rather than 200 metres.
-The 16800 also introduced the world to Rolex’s calibre 3035, and added a quickset date function.
+For example, it was the first Submariner to be created with sapphire crystal, rather than acrylic, and the first to have a depth rating of up to 300 meters, rather than 200 meters.
+The 16800 also introduced the world to Rolex’s caliber 3035 and added a quickset date function.

 But Rolex also decided to keep certain traits of the watch’s predecessors; namely, the matte dial with painted hour markers, which lends it some additional vintage charm.

 Indeed, this is a vintage Rolex Submariner, but one that effortlessly meets contemporary standards thanks to that impeccable durability for which Rolex is famous.
 There aren’t many things dating from 1985 that you could wear scuba diving in the Bahamas, after all.

 Case size: 40 millimetres Material: stainless steel Movement type: mechanical automatic Water resistance: up to 300 metres